Tqqn/Tqqn/README.md

 Here are some of the technologies and tools I'm familiar with:

 - 💻 Programming Languages: Java, Python, C++
-- 🧰 Frameworks & Libraries: Spigot, Bukkit, Velocity API
+- 🧰 Frameworks & Libraries: Spigot, Bukkit, Velocity API, Kubernetes

 ## Portfolio
 - https://tqqn.dev/